YouTube video

 Rest the fingertips onto the ground.
 If your hamstrings are tight place a small bend in the knees.
 Breathe deeply here feeling a stretch in the hamstrings and a lengthening in the spine.

 Start with these basic yoga poses and observe the changes you feel in your body.
 Enjoy this time as you explore and build your practice.
-Once you have this strong foundation, your practice will blossom.
+Once you have this strong foundational pose, your practice will blossom.

 See more yoga poses: Yoga Pose Directory